ppetrovtv/pine_script_docs/source/HOWTOs.rst

 .. contents:: :local:
     :depth: 2

-Get real OHLC price on a Heikin Ashi chart
+Get Real OHLC price on a Heikin Ashi chart
 ------------------------------------------

 Suppose, we have a Heikin Ashi chart (or Renko, Kagi, PriceBreak etc)